BadIdeaFactory/skyppy/README.md

  ```
  or alternatively run `sh active_docker.sh`

-7. If you want to maintain ay downloaded data, subsitute `docker run -p 8080:8080 skyppy` for `docker run --rm -p 8080:8080 skyppy`
+7. If you want to maintain any downloaded data, subsitute `docker run -p 8080:8080 skyppy` for `docker run --rm -p 8080:8080 skyppy`